About the Scheme

 - contribute to raising the status of and recognition for the roles and responsibilities associated with the work of disability practitioners

 All fully paid members of NADP are eligible to apply for Accredited Member status.
 However we suggest that applicants will find it hard to gain accreditation without having a fair amount of experience of working in a context that involves supporting disabled learners and/or all students with learning difficulties.

 Those that wish to go on and seek Senior Accredited Member status will usually have significant experience of managing a service and/or aspects of the service, and also represent the service on a number of committees and groups within their institutions.
 We would expect to see that they have/ have had some influence on policy and/or practice change within the context in which they work.

-Neither affiliate members nor non-members are eligible to apply for the Accredited Member scheme.
+Non-members are not eligible to apply for the Accredited Member scheme.